Bachelor of Medicine &Bachelor of Surgery (MBBS)

 - Faculty of Medicine (undergraduate MBBS programme eg admissions)

 - HKU Undergraduate Admissions Homepage (application forms, information for JUPAS & Non-JUPAS)

 - Undergraduate Degree Regulations and Course Descriptions (eg syllabuses)

 Elective Attachments for Overseas Medical Students

-Applications from overseas undergraduate medical students who wish to spend an clinical elective period in the Department of Medicine are considered in the light of the individual applicant's previous training and experience and the capacity of the Department to accept the applicant for the chosen period.
+Applications from overseas undergraduate medical students who wish to spend a clinical elective period in the Department of Medicine, School of Clinical Medicine are considered in the light of the individual applicant's previous training and experience and the capacity of the Department to accept the applicant for the chosen period.
 In each case evidence in respect of formal approval of the proposal by the Dean of the applicant's medical school is required.

 Language: The official medium of teaching is English, except under some circumstances where spoken Chinese (i.e. Cantonese, the local dialect) may be used for patient clerking.

 Attire: During elective attachments, students should wear their own laboratory white coats to all sessions, as well as be presentable and dress neatly.
-Male students should wear a tie and in case of female students, dress or skirt.
 Causal attire and footwear such as jeans, T-shirts, sports shoe, sandals and so forth are not allowed.

 Code of Conduct: Elective students are expected to observe the following code of conduct of behaviour in public areas where teaching and learning takes place, eg libraries, lecture theatres, tutorial rooms, seminar rooms, laboratories, clinical skills laboratories and wards, etc: